toriningen/infernal-mobs/README.md

 # README #

-This is the Infernal Mobs source code.
+This is the modified Infernal Mobs source code.
+Original can be found at https://bitbucket.org/Eliminator/infernalmobs/.

 Released under the License: (CC BY-NC-SA 2.5 CA) https://creativecommons.org/licenses/by-nc-sa/2.5/ca/